Graduate Student Orientation Information

-- Thursday, August 27, 5:30 – 7:00pm: CEHD Orientation.
-For EdD students, MEd in Exceptional Children and Youth, MEd in Educational Technology, Main TESL or students who cannot attend or August 31.
-Zoom link to be provided and more info to follow.
+- Thursday, August 26, 7:00-8:30pm: CEHD Orientation.
+For EdD students, MEd in Exceptional Children and Youth, MEd in Educational Technology, MA in TESL or students who cannot attend or August 30.
+This orientation will be held through Zoom (meeting link).
+Participants should sign on with their UD credentials.

-- Monday, August 31, time TBA: CEHD Orientation for students in the following programs: PhD, MS in HDFS, MA in Early Childhood Development and Programming, MA/EdS in School Psychology or for students who cannot attend on August 27th.
-Zoom link to be provided.
+- Monday, August 30: In-person CEHD Orientation for students in the following programs: PhD, MS in HDFS, MA in Early Childhood Development and Programming, MA/EdS in School Psychology or for students who cannot attend on August 26.
+We will follow COVID social distancing guidance and attendees should wear a mask.

 Additional program orientation meetings may be announced.